sfernandez0/Project1/README.md

 * **Configurable:** Allows setting the regularization parameter (`mu`), numerical tolerance (`tol`), and maximum number of iterations (`max_iter`).
 * **Familiar Interface:** Provides `.fit()` and `.predict()` methods similar to the Scikit-learn API.
 * **Test Suite:** Includes unit and integration tests using `pytest` to verify model correctness and robustness.
 * **Validation:** .
 This project includes a comprehensive set of tests implemented with PyTest to ensure that the Lasso Homotopy model behaves as expected under various scenarios.
 The tests cover different aspects of the model, from basic functionality to its performance on challenging datasets.
-It uses synthetic test data and direct comparison with scikit-learn’s Lasso model to validate results.
+It uses synthetic test data and direct comparison with scikit-learn’s Lasso model (in the file LassoComparisson-2.ipynb) to validate results.
 This will be explained further down in more detail.

 ## Prerequisites